Updated July 2nd, 2025

 Enforced Prerequisite: No

-Recommended Preparation for Those Without Required Knowledge: There is no textbook for this course.
+Recommended Preparation for Those Without Required Knowledge: Take CSE 120 or CSE 220

-CSE 227 - Computer Security with Prof. Kumar
+CSE 227 - Computer Security with Prof. Earlence Fernandes

-Course Description: This course focuses on computer security, exploring a range of topics – including systems security, web security, edge security, and privacy – to illustrate some of the modern research challenges in the area and the standards for advancement.
+Course Description: This course focuses on computer security, exploring a range of topics – from systems security, to web security, edge security, and privacy – to illustrate some of the modern research challenges in the area and the standards for advancement.
 It is not designed to be a tutorial course, but rather to give students the context to understand current security research and evaluate their interest in the field.
 The course will examine both the defensive and offensive side of the field.
-The course will culminate in a presentation of a quarter-long research project that students will conduct in small groups.
+At the conclusion of the course, the students will have the foundation to conduct research in computer security and to apply the latest security research to a particular area of practice.

 Required Knowledge: Undergraduate understanding of data structures, algorithms, operating systems, security, networks, cryptography.